pokt-network/poktroll/docusaurus/docs/operate/configs/relayminer_config.md

 _`Required`_

 The name of the key that will be used to sign transactions, derive the public key and the corresponding address.
-This key name must be present in the keyring that is used to start the `RelayMiner` instance.
+This key name MUST be present in the keyring that is used to start the `RelayMiner` instance.

 ### `smt_store_path`